diogouchoas/searchlight/docs/setup/developer-guide/check-command.md

 }
 ```

-Here, `component_status` is the name of the *check_command* provided in `spec.check`.
+Here, `component-status` is the name of the *check_command* provided in `spec.check`.
 And when Service checks its State, it executes a plugin
 defined as `command` in *CheckCommand* configuration.

 In this example, `hyperalert` plugin is called with command `check_component_status`.
 This plugin is called with parameters defined in arguments.